tsig-idr/navigator-tool/README.md

 | /F3/fertilizers/all   | 3    | GET       | Returns data of all the fertilizers available in the system |
 | /F3/climate-zones     | 3    | GET       | Returns data of all the climitic zones available in the system |

-From above services, the ones belonging to line 1 share the same input params which should be sent in the body of the POST request.
+From above services, the ones belonging to **line 1** share the same input params which should be sent in the body of their POST requests.
 An example of JSON corresponding to such a body is as follows.
 ```JSON
 {
 	"input": {